The SSARPC supports development in the Sandy Spring-Ashton area as it conforms to the Master Plan. We are pro-Master Plan, not anti-development.

 At the Southeast Corner of the Ashton Crossroads

 Representatives of the Montgomery County Planning Department have recommended that zoning at the Ashton crossroads be changed to permit a massive increase in the amount of building allowed.
 Under the proposal, more than 150 dwelling units could be constructed on the Southeast Corner (the corner where the Ashton branch of the Sandy Spring Bank is located).
 A representative of the developer asked for even more latitude to build more apartments and commercial space, and asked that the height limit be set at a level that would permit five-story buildings at the site.
 This would grant the developer the flexibility to build as many as 240 new homes!
 Representatives of the community and the SSARPC proposed much more moderate development, to protect Ashton’s rural town atmosphere.

 We don't have much time!
-By June, plans will already be finalized so WE NEED YOUR FINANCIAL SUPPORT IN MAY in order to prevent a building project choked with stacked flats and dense townhouses like these pictured below.
+The Planning Board has recently finished their draft proposal.
+WE NEED YOUR FINANCIAL SUPPORT in order to prevent a building project choked with stacked flats and dense townhouses like these pictured here.